Đuro Kurepa: Death and legacy

 On 1 November 1993, Kurepa was robbed and beaten after retrieving his pension from a bank.
 He was then hidden from view under a set of stairs.
 He succumbed to his injuries on 2 November 1993 in a Belgrade emergency ward.
 He is interred in the Alley of Distinguished Citizens in the Belgrade New Cemetery.

 As a mathematician, he is known especially for his works on set theory and general topology.

-Kurepa influenced set theory mathematics in several ways, including lending his name to the Kurepa tree.
+Kurepa influenced set theory in several ways, including lending his name to the Kurepa tree.
 According to Kajetan Šeper, Kurepa's colleague from the University of Zagreb:

 Professor Kurepa was not only the professional mathematician and teacher, but he was a scientist, philosopher, and humanist as well, in the true sense of these words.
 He was the founder and pioneer in mathematical logic and the foundations of mathematics in Croatia, and modern mathematical theories in Croatia and Yugoslavia.
 Generally speaking, he was the catalyzer, the initiator, and the bearer of mathematical science.

-According to the Mathematics Genealogy Project, Kurepa supervised 27 students, including set theorist Stevo Todorčević and topologist Ljubisa D.R.
+According to the Mathematics Genealogy Project, Kurepa supervised 27 students, including analytic number theorist Aleksandar Ivić, set theorist Stevo Todorčević and topologist Ljubisa D.R.
 Kocinac.